WebReflection/sqlite-tag-spawned/README.md

 ### Differently from dblite

   * requires **SQLite 3.33** or higher (it uses the `-json` output mode)
-  * each query is a spawn call
+  * each query is a spawn call except for transactions
-  * transactions are not possible due previous point
   * performance still similar to sqlite3 native module